zs-barnes/sicp-exercises/chapter1.md

 ;Value: 1.6180555555555554
 ```

-Here is the iterative implementation of cont-frac (sorry for the same naming..).
+Iterative implementation of cont-frac.
 The results are the same, with k=12 being enough for 4 decimal places.
 ```
 (define (cont-frac n d k)
   (define (cont-frac-iter n d k result)